A guide to Slack's Discovery APIs

-The Discovery API allows org owners to export messages and files (PDFs, JPGs, etc.) from any workspace within an Enterprise Grid organisation.
+The Discovery API allows Org Owners to export messages and files (PDFs, JPGs, etc.) from any workspace within an Enterprise Grid organization.
 An export will include data starting from the date a workspace was created until present time.

-Got questions or need more information?
-Get in touch with your Account Executive or send our support team a message.
+Have questions or need more information?
+Get in touch with your Account Executive or send our Support team a note.